CoeJoder/ethereum-node/docs/initial-setup.md

 exit
 ```

-- [ ] simple password authentication is not secure.
-Create a SSH public/private keypair secured with a passphrase and save the passphrase in your password manager:
+- [ ] create a SSH public/private keypair secured with a passphrase and save the passphrase in your password manager:

 ```bash
 ssh-keygen -t ed25519 -a 100 -f ~/.ssh/eth-node-mainnet_ed25519